cxw620/rust-polyglot/src/types.md

 The crate [`void`] can help fill this gap.
-It provides not only a trivial uninhabited type (`Void`) but also helpful trait impls, functions and macros,
+It provides not only a trivial uninhabited type (`Void`) but also helpful trait impls, functions and macros.

 Other features
 ---------------